 - We provide technical support for all Azure services released to General Availability, including Azure Cosmos DB, through Azure Support, starting at $29.0/month.
 Billing and subscription management support is provided at no cost.

-- SLA: We guarantee that at least 99.99% of the time we will successfully process requests to perform operations against Azure Cosmos DB Resources.
+- SLA – We guarantee at least 99.99% of the time we will successfully process requests to perform operations against Azure Cosmos DB Resources.
 To learn more about our SLA, please visit the SLA page.

 A request unit (RU) is the measure of throughput in Azure Cosmos DB.
-1 RU corresponds to the throughput of the GET of a 1 KB document.
+1 RU corresponds to the throughput of the GET of a 1 KB item.
 Every operation in Azure Cosmos DB, including reads, writes, SQL queries and stored procedure executions has a deterministic request unit value based on the throughput required to complete the operation.
-Instead of thinking about CPU, IO and memory, and how they each affect your application throughput, you can think in terms of a single request unit measure.
+Instead of thinking about CPU, IO and memory, and how they each affect your application throughput, you can think in terms of a single Request Unit measure.

-For more information about request units, and for help with determining your collection needs, please click here
+For more information about Request Units and for help determining your container needs, please go here.

 If you create an account in East US 2 using two single partitions with 500 RU/sec. and 700 RU/sec, respectively, you would have a total provisioned capacity of 1,200 RU/sec.
 You would thus be charged 12 x $- = $-/hr.

 You can now provision add-on request units per minute in addition to regular provisioned throughput.
 You can consume these add-on throughput units in a UTC minute window.
-If request units per minute is enabled, for every 100 RUs/second provisioned in your collection, you will be able to consume an additional 1,000 request units per minute.
+For every 100 RUs/second provisioned in your container, if request units per minute is enabled, you’ll be able to consume an additional 1,000 Request Units per Minute.